PedroParreiras/Tucano/chart/README.md

 # This Helm chart has moved

-The Mastodon Helm chart is now maintained in https://github.com/mastodon/chart.
+The tucano Helm chart is now maintained in https://github.com/tucano/chart.